 - 1/4 cup + 1 tablespoon packed vegan buttery spread (or you can make these with softened, not melted, coconut oil, but only use 1/4 cup)

 - 1/2 cup pure grade a maple syrup or agave will work

 - Preheat the oven to 350 degrees and line 2 sheet pans with parchment paper.

-- In a medium bowl, whisk together all the dry ingredients, except the coconut sugar, until well mixed.
+- In a medium bowl, whisk together the flour, oats, spices, baking powder, baking soda and salt until well combined.

-- Drop by tablespoonfuls (I used a melon scooper) onto the prepared sheet pans (9 on each pan).
+- Drop by tablespoonfuls using a cookie scoop onto the prepared sheet pans (9 on each pan).
 Bake one pan at a time.
 Bake for about 10 minutes or until golden and the tops are slightly cracked.
 They will still look a little underdone when you remove them.
 Do not over bake them, they will harden while cooling.
 Let them cool at least 10 minutes and transfer them to cool completely on a rack.